 Chris Campbell has served as President and Chief Operating Officer of Efinancial since July 2017.
 Mr. Campbell has over 25 years of experience in the insurance industry.
 Prior to joining Efinancial, he served in various roles at CNO Financial from 2010 to 2017, most recently as SVP Marketing and Communications from 2013 to 2017, where he led initiatives that improved productivity and increased ROI, including the company's transformation from print to digital marketing.
 He also previously served as Director of Strategy and Business Development at Allstate Financial.
+Mr. Campbell also serves as Executive Vice President of Vericity.
 He began his career in management consulting, where he developed competitive and growth strategies for Fortune 1000 firms.